pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - The Image flipping css, used in the about.html page: https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_flip_image2

+- For IE support for a dynamic div I used the code in this url: https://stackoverflow.com/questions/4075440/dynamic-height-for-div/4075456

 # Content
 - Wikipedia (https://wikepedia.com/)
     - The text on the about page is from wikpedia

 - Pixabay (https://pixabay.com/)
-    - The images on the home page are from pixabay
+    - The images on the home page, a and background on events, quiz and about pages are from pixabay

 - Font Awesome (http://fontawesome.com)
     - The fonts on the footer and header are from font awesome